-Gran Cenote price as of 2022 is 500 Mexican Pesos.
+The price to enter the cenote is 500 Mexican Pesos.
 It’s one of the most expensive Tulum cenotes.

 Is Gran Cenote worth visiting?

 Yes!
-Gran Cenote is worth a visit, even though the price is pretty steep.
 It’s a spectacular cenote where you can easily spend a few hours swimming, snorkeling, and catching some sun afterward.

 Can you go to Gran Cenote without a tour?

-Yes, you can visit Gran Cenote without a tour, but you will be responsible for your transportation, entrance tickets and rentals like snorkeling gear, vests and lockers.
+Yes, you can visit this cenote without a tour, but you will be responsible for your transportation, entrance tickets and rentals like snorkeling gear, vests and lockers.

 Can you swim in Gran Cenote?

-Yes, you can swim in Gran Cenote.
+Yes, you can swim in this cenote.
 You can also rent snorkeling equipment on site and explore underground caves, and observe wildlife like fish and turtles.

 Can I buy food at Gran Cenote?

-Although there are no restaurants at Gran Cenote, you can buy some snacks and water at a small store on site.
+Although there are no restaurants, you can buy some snacks and water at a small store on site.